 The NES version has Glass Joe and Don Flamenco, Von Kaiser and Great Tiger, Bald Bull and Mr. Sandman (returning from the arcade game), Vodka Drunkenski / Soda Popinski and Super Macho Man (returning from the arcade sequel Super Punch-Out), and Piston Honda and Mike Tyson / Mr. Dream.

-This virtually happens in all Punch-Out games, save for the Wii game, in which for the first time, all of the characters have distinct character models, although they still have similar appearances, indirectly referencing this trope.
+Averted in the Wii game, in which for the first time, all of the characters have distinct character models, although they still have similar appearances, indirectly referencing this trope.

 All generic units, enemy and ally, in the Final Fantasy Tactics series are color swaps of each other so players can identify units from each other.
 Example, a Nu Mou Black Mage is generally clothed in blue while an enemy one has red clothing.

 This makes things moderately confusing when you have to fight Blue Mages dressed in red and Red Mages dressed in blue.

 In tactics A2 this becomes funny.
 The red king is dressed in blue, the blue king is dressed in red, the the black king is dressed in red, the green king is dressed in purple. not only that, they aren't master of their namesake magic, they use others more.
 So apparently magic type can get palette swapped as well.

 The Fire Emblem series plays this in several different ways: